Functional Brunn-Minkowski Inequalities Induced by Polarity: Introduction and results

+In other words, the linear structure of inf-convolution is simply the pull-back of the standard linear structure of pointwise addition for functions, under the Legendre transform.
+Rephrasing yet again, on the class of convex functions, the Pr\'{e}kopa-Leindler theorem states that the functional $\phi\mapsto\int e^{-\phi}$ is log-concave with respect to inf-convolution, i.e.

+The Legendre transform, which is in some sense the ``generator'' of the inf-convolution operation and thus of the Pr\'{e}kopa-Leindler inequality, is a very well known and useful operation on convex functions.
+In \cite{AM2} it was shown that (up to linear terms) it is the unique order reversing bijection on convex lower semi continuous functions.
+However, in \cite{AM4} it was shown that on the subclass $\cvx_0(\R^n)$ of {\em geometric convex functions}, namely non-negative lower semi continuous convex functions vanishing at the origin, there exist precisely two, essentially dif{}ferent order reversing bijections.
+One is the Legendre transform, and the other is the so called {\em polarity transform} $\A$, defined by

 with the convention $\sup\emptyset = 0$.
-The transform $\A$ appears in \cite{Rockafellar} and a similar transform appears in \cite{Milman-before-Rock}, but it seems to have been left virtually untouched until recently, when it was discovered that the polarity transform and the Legendre transform are the only order reversing involutions on $\cvx_0(\RR^n)$.
+The transform $\A$ appears in \cite{Rockafellar} and a similar transform appears in \cite{Milman-before-Rock}, but it seems to have been left virtually untouched until rediscovered recently, and proved to be the only additional order reversing isomorphism on $\cvx_0(\R^n)$.
 For properties of $\A$ and dif{}ferent geometric interpretations, see \cite{AM4}.
 For dif{}ferential analysis concerning $\A$, and applications to solving families of dif{}ferential equations, see \cite{AR}.
 We mention in this context that our main theorems can be interpreted as volume estimates for solutions of certain partial dif{}ferential equations (those linearized by $\A$, as portrayed in \cite{AR}) in terms of the boundary or initial conditions.

-It is natural to ask whether a concavity result, similar to the Pr\'ekopa--Leindler inequality, holds when one induces a linear structure on $\cvx_0(\RR^n)$ via $\A$.
-Given two geometric convex functions $\varphi,\psi \in \cvx_0(\R^n)$, their {\em geometric $\lambda$-inf-convolution} is defined by

-This yields yet another geometric convex function, and one of the main results in this note is that the ``volume'' functional $\phi \mapsto \int e^{-\phi}$ has some concavity property with respect to the geometric $\lambda$-inf-convolution.
-Our results imply that